clef/handbook/Hiring Documents/Guide to Your Equity.md

 ## Classes of Stock

-When Clef raises outside capital, investors will buy a form of Preferred Stock that gives them special rights on top of their ownership of the business.
+When Josephine raises outside capital, investors will buy a form of Preferred Stock that gives them special rights on top of their ownership of the business.
 Each subsequent round of funding will create a new class of stock with its own rights -- these are usually named by the rounds of funding (ex.
 Series A Preferred Stock, Series B Preferred Stock, etc.).
 Here are a few example rights that preferred stock may have.

 **Board seats:** A class of Preferred Stock may elect, independent of the other shareholders, a certain number of board seats.
 For instance, the Series A Preferred Stock holders may be able to elect one person to Josephine’s board of directors.